emptymonkey/mimic/README.md

 **What is "covert execution"?**

 Covert execution is the art of hiding a process.
-In this case, _mimic_ hides the process in plain sight.
+In this case, _mimic_ hides the process in plain sight. _mimic_ can launch any program and make it look like any other program.
 Any user can use it.
 It does not require special permissions.
 It does not require special binaries.
 It does not require a root kit.

 **What?!
 No special privileges??**